Our beverage company believes Sodas Taxes won’t solve the consumers sweet tooth dilemma and here’s why!

 Unequivocally yes—because our mission dictated that we research how (glucose) blood sugar rises or spikes from high-glycemic carbohydrates while seeking healthier solutions from natural, low-glycemic, and zero calorie sweeteners that don’t spike blood sugar.

-Chasing Rabbits® Natural Energy Beverage is formulated with 15 grams of low-glycemic isomaltulose for sustained-energy: This 60-calorie, 12-fl-oz serving represents approximately only (3%) of the FDA’s daily 2,000 calorie diet model.
+We formulated Chasing Rabbits® Natural Energy Beverage with 15 grams of low-glycemic isomaltulose for sustained-energy: This 60-calorie, 12-fl-oz serving represents approximately only (3%) of the FDA’s daily 2,000 calorie diet model.